ECC-BFMC/Documentation/source/data/hardwaresetupofcar/speedingcalibration.rst

 **step_value parameter**
    - In situations where the velocity system response is either below or above the expected value during testing, this parameter should be adjusted.
 For example, when testing 10 cm/s for 10 seconds and getting distances like 105 or 95, adjustments are needed.

-..
-Adjusting the zero_default parameter
-.. ---------------------------------------

-.. .. math:: \Delta DC = D \times SV
-.. .. math:: \text{where:}
-.. .. math:: D = \text{Average discrepancy}
-.. .. math:: SV = \text{actual step value}

-..
-1. **Adjustment to zero_default (ΔDC)**:
-..
-This is the product of the discrepancy and the step value.
-It helps us determine how much we need to adjust our zero_default parameter to match our desired turning angles.

-..
-2. **Average Discrepancy (D)**:
-..
-This represents the average difference between the desired and actual turning angles of the car, in both positive and negative directions..
-To calculate the average discrepancy you can use the formula below:

-..    .. math:: D = \frac{(dpa - apa) + (dna - ana)}{2}
-..    .. math:: \text{where:}
-..    .. math:: dpa = \text{desired positive angle}
-..    .. math:: apa = \text{actual positive angle}
-..    .. math:: dna = \text{desired negative angle}
-..    .. math:: ana = \text{actual negative angle}

-..
-1. **Desired Positive Angle (dpa)**: The angle you want the RC car to turn in a positive direction.
-..
-2. **Actual Positive Angle (apa)**: The actual angle to which the RC car turns in a positive direction.
-..
-3. **Desired Negative Angle (dna)**: The angle you want the RC car to turn in a negative direction.
-..
-4. **Actual Negative Angle (ana)**: The actual angle to which the RC car turns in a negative direction.

-..
-3. **Step Value (SV)**:
-..
-This value denotes the actual measure or increment by which the steering system operates.

-..
-Using the formulas above, you can calculate the `ΔDC` value, which will guide you on adjusting the `zero_default` value of the steering system.
-By doing this, you'll ensure that when you command your RC car to turn at a specific angle, it does so accurately on both sides!

-..
-After determining the ΔDC value using the discrepancy (D) and the actual step value (SV), you can adjust the `zero_default` value of the steering system with the following formula:

-.. .. math:: \text{new zero default} = \text{current zero} \pm \Delta DC
-.. .. math:: \text{where:}

-.. - **new zero default** is the updated value to be set for the steering system.
-.. - **current zero** is the present `zero_default` value of the steering system.
-.. - **ΔDC** is the value we calculated earlier, which represents the adjustment needed.

-.. **Understanding the Plus-Minus Sign**

-..
-When adjusting the `zero_default` value, it's important to understand the direction in which to make the adjustment:

-.. - If the deviation is greater in the negative direction, you should increase the `zero_default` value.
-..
-For example, if you test the steering direction for the value set (15, -15) and you get results like (15.5, -16.5), then you should increase the `zero_default` value.

-..
-Conversely:

-.. - If the deviation is greater in the positive direction, decrease the `zero_default`.

-..
-This new zero default value will ensure that the RC car steers accurately according to the desired angle, taking into account any discrepancies found in the actual turning angles.

 Adjusting the Step Value parameter
 -----------------------------------